mixer/developer-docs/pages/01.guides/01.mixplay/06.Protocol/01.Overview/doc.md

 ## MixPlay Protocol Overview

-Mixer's Interactive protocol is defined in a separate [downloadable document](/user/pages/mixplay/protocol.pdf) that has precise implementation details.
+Mixer's Interactive protocol is defined in a separate [document](/guides/mixplay/protocol/specification) that has precise implementation details.
 This section provides an introduction to the protocol.

 ### Wire Format
 The Interactive Service communicates using a protocol similar to [JSON-RPC](http://jsonrpc.org/historical/json-rpc-1-2-proposal.html) except that it is bi-directional.
 Clients and Servers can both call and respond to methods.